It produces 83 percent more energy than it uses.

 With its solar panels and residential wind turbines producing nearly twice as much energy as the building has used, the Center has far surpassed expectations since its completion in late 2014.
 Geothermal wells, rain cisterns for drinking water, waterless toilets, and natural landscaping, add to the center's status as an international model for energy- and water-efficiency.
 Elevated 14 feet above sea level, it is also a prototype for coping with climate change in a region increasingly prone to flooding.

 Living Building Challenge certification from the International Living Future Institute requires a building to produce more energy than it uses over the course of 12 consecutive months and meet a host of other strict criteria for water use, location, health, materials, equity, and beauty.
-The Brock Center completed its yearlong evaluation period in April.

 The results have been remarkable.
 Electrical hook-up fees for the 10,500 square foot building add up to only about $17.19 per month, the minimum fee to tie into the grid.
 In fact, in the past year the Center has produced about 83 percent more energy than it has used.
 The building also uses 90 percent less water than a typical office building of its size.
 And as a result of conservation efforts and innovative technologies, the building uses 80 percent less energy than a typical building that size.